mirage/mirage-www/tmpl/wiki/xen-synthesize-virtual-disk.md

 performance.

-The [xen-disk](https://github.com/mirage/xen-disk) demonstrates how to create a synthetic xen virtual disk.
+The [xen-disk](https://github.com/mirage/xen-disk) demonstrates how to create a synthetic Xen virtual disk.
 To compile it, first, install [Xen](http://www.xen.org/) (including the -dev, or -devel packages), [OCaml](http://www.ocaml.org/) and [OPAM](http://opam.ocamlpro.com/).